JedWatson/talk-sydjs-webcomponents/README.md

 [Understanding Polymer](http://www.polymer-project.org/docs/start/everything.html) is also a great place to start.

-### Production Use

-Officially, Polymer isn't really ready for broad use yet, but if that isn't going to stop you (and browser support for IE 9 or lower isn't a thing for you) probably the biggest thing you'll want to be across is how to use [Vulcanize](http://www.polymer-project.org/articles/concatenating-web-components.html) to build all your dependencies into a single import.
+Officially, Polymer isn't really ready for production use yet, but if that isn't going to stop you (and browser support for IE 9 or lower isn't a thing) probably the biggest thing to be across is using [Vulcanize](http://www.polymer-project.org/articles/concatenating-web-components.html) to build all your dependencies into a single import.
 Without this, each component is going to make a bunch of web requests and really slow down your page / app.

-Performance is currently the biggest issue with Polymer, as you can see on the simple Ajax Request experiment, where there's a noticible delay before the platform is initialised, which isn't present in the component(1) version.
+Performance is a concern with Polymer, as you can see on the simple Ajax Request experiment, where there's a noticible delay before the platform is initialised, that isn't present in the component(1) version.

-[Styling Polymer Elements](http://www.polymer-project.org/articles/styling-elements.html) is also a fairly important thing to understand; especially the implications of whether there is proper shadow dom support in the browser or not, as this fundamentally changes the way that a component's CSS will interact with the page it's in (and vice versa).
+[Styling Polymer Elements](http://www.polymer-project.org/articles/styling-elements.html) is also a very important thing to understand; especially the implications of whether there is proper shadow dom support in the browser or not, as this fundamentally changes the way that a component's CSS will interact with the page it's in (and vice versa).

 If you view [this example](http://www.polymer-project.org/articles/styling-elements.html#style-distributed) in both Chrome (v35) and Firefox (v30) you'll see the issue - Chrome supports the shadow dom at that version but Firefox doesn't, so the same styling rules have completely different effects.

-Until this is either resolved or a better polyfill is provided that works around this, be *really* careful with it.
+Until this is either resolved or a better polyfill is provided to works around it, be *really* careful with your styling.
 It's probably the biggest thing currently holding me back from using Polymer in the real world, and I personally of wish they'd go with a more compatible middle-ground until the implementations catch up with how the shadow dom is supposed to behave.

 # Component(1)